MP Estate Planning UK

 Individuals with Specific Wishes

 Some individuals have specific wishes regarding how their assets should be distributed or used.
-A trust provides a flexible framework to accommodate these wishes, whether it’s supporting a charitable cause or ensuring that a family business remains intact.
+A discretionary trust provides the most flexible framework to accommodate these wishes.
+This might include protecting a vulnerable beneficiary who cannot manage their own finances, ensuring a family business remains intact across generations, or preventing sideways disinheritance — where assets pass to a new partner’s family rather than the original bloodline.

 Key benefits include: